Experience-based Knowledge Correction for Robust Planning in Minecraft: Context-aware Reprompting (CRe)

 \section{Context-aware Reprompting (CRe)}

-Open-world environments can lead to situations where the controller stalls (e.g., when stuck in deep water or a cave).
+Minecraft, a real-world-like environment can lead to situations where the controller stalls (e.g., when stuck in deep water or a cave).
 To assist the controller, the agent provides temporary prompts to guide it (e.g., "get out of the water and find trees").
-REPOA proposes a lightweight, context-aware reprompting scheme.
+XENON proposes a context-aware reprompting scheme.
 It is inspired by Optimus-1 \cite{li2024optimus} but introduces two key differences:

-\begin{enumerate}[label=(\alph*)] \item \textbf{Two-stage reasoning.}\; When invoked, Optimus-1's LLM simultaneously interprets image observations, decides whether to reprompt, and generates new prompts.
-REPOA decomposes this process into two distinct steps: \begin{enumerate}[label=(\roman*)] \item the LLM generates a caption for the current image observation, and \item using \emph{text-only} input (the generated caption and the current subgoal prompt), the LLM determines if reprompting is necessary and, if so, produces a temporary prompt. \end{enumerate} \item \textbf{Trigger.}\; Unlike Optimus-1, which invokes the LLM at fixed intervals, REPOA calls the LLM only if the current subgoal item has not been obtained within that interval.
+\begin{enumerate}[label=(\alph*)] \item \textbf{Two-stage reasoning.}\; When invoked, in Optimus-1, LLM simultaneously interprets image observations, decides whether to reprompt, and generates new prompts.
+XENON decomposes this process into two distinct steps: \begin{enumerate}[label=(\roman*)] \item the LLM generates a caption for the current image observation, and \item using \emph{text-only} input (the generated caption and the current subgoal prompt), the LLM determines if reprompting is necessary and, if so, produces a temporary prompt. \end{enumerate} \item \textbf{Trigger.}\; Unlike Optimus-1, which invokes the LLM at fixed intervals, XENON calls the LLM only if the current subgoal item has not been obtained within that interval.
 This approach avoids unnecessary or spurious interventions from a smaller LLM. \end{enumerate}

 The prompt is shown in~\Cref{fig:prompt_context_reprompting}.